 #3: Reclined Hand To Big Toe Pose (Supta Padangusthasana)

-2. Take a yoga strap or belt and loop it around the ball of your right foot, holding the long end of the strap or belt in your right hand with your arm outstretched towards your foot.
+- Take a yoga strap or belt and loop it around the ball of your right foot, holding the long end in your right hand with your arm outstretched towards your foot.
 Keep the strap tight.

-7. To come out of this pose, hug your lifted knee in towards your chest before you lower it and repeat on the other side.
+- To come out of this pose, hug your lifted knee in towards your chest before lowering it, then repeat on the other side.

 Tips, Tricks, And Variations:

-- Use a wall for stability by placing the ball of the foot of your lowered leg into a wall.
+- Use a wall for stability by placing the ball of your lowered foot against it.
 It takes a surprising amount of core strength not to topple over in this pose.

 - Bend the lowered leg and place your foot firmly on the mat for added stability.